 - Behavior-driven development (BDD) – BDD fosters collaboration between Product Management, Product Owners, and Agile Teams, which clarifies requirements by adding acceptance criteria.

 - Economic prioritization – Features must be prioritized for development to be effective.
 The budget guardrails of capacity allocation, investment horizons, and continuous Business Owners engagement are critical in prioritization.

 - PI Planning – This is the culmination of the exploration work as the ART comes together to plan the next PI and gain alignment on what should be done in the next program increment.

-When the ART is aligned with what needs to be built, the features move smoothly to the continuous integration segment of the continuous delivery pipeline.
+When the ART is aligned on what needs to be built, the features move smoothly to the continuous integration segment of the continuous delivery pipeline.
 However, this does not mean that exploration is over.
-Feedback is constantly flowing back from developed, deployed, and released features.
-This feedback informs new decisions about what the ART should work on next and is integral to the CE process.
+Feedback is continually flowing back from developed, deployed, and released features.
+This informs new decisions about what the ART should work on next and is integral to the CE process.